 The student’s approval letter will explain all requirements that must be met during his/her probationary period to continue to receive financial aid.

-Removal from Financial Aid Suspension Without Appealing
+Removal from the Status of Unsatisfactory Without Appealing

 Study Abroad or Consortium Classes